osu-cascades/dio-controllers/README.md

-# DiO Controllers
+# Volcano Veggies
+This project is for a compnay called Volcano Veggies located in Downtown Bend,Oregon.
+Volcano Veggies is an Aquaponics Vegtable growing farm that can operate all year round and provide fresh local veggies.
+This project is being worked on by two OSU students, Makeila Lundy and Justin Tappert.

 This project uses a [Raspberry Pi 3](https://www.raspberrypi.org/products/raspberry-pi-3-model-b/) to send sensor data from an [Atlas Scientific Dissolved Oxygen sensor](https://www.atlas-scientific.com/product_pages/kits/do_kit.html) to a remote server.
 The controller code is written in Python.
 This setup assumes that you can setup your Raspberry Pi and that you have a basic knowledge of the command line.
-If you are having trouble checkout [the Wiki](https://github.com/osu-cascades/dio-controllers/wiki) for step-by-step instructions to get your setup running.

 ## Getting Started

 These instructions will help you get the sensor controller and sensor up and running.
-See [dio-service](https://github.com/osu-cascades/dio-service) to get the service running, and [dio-web](https://github.com/osu-cascades/dio-web) to get the web application running.
+See [dio-service](https://github.com/osu-cascades/dio-service) to get the service running.

 ### Prerequisites

+### Software
+- Sublime (or the text editor or your choice)
+- Python
+- Tmux

+# Hardware
 Hardware you will need:

 - [Raspberry Pi 3](https://www.raspberrypi.org/products/raspberry-pi-3-model-b/)